 The Company has a Corporate Statement on Environmental Management which affirms that environmental stewardship is a fundamental value of the Company.
 This commitment ensures the Company, as well as its employees and contractors, carry out all business activities in compliance with applicable regional, national and international regulations and industry standards.
 The Company's oil sands mining and the UK divisions also conduct operations in accordance with Environmental Management Systems that are audited by independent third parties.
 As part of the Company's corporate governance mandate, the Company's environmental specialists track performance to numerous environmental performance indicators in its domestic and international operations, review the operations of the Company's world-wide interests, and regularly report to the senior management of the Company, which in turn reports on environmental matters directly to the Health, Safety, Asset Integrity and Environmental Committee of the Board of Directors.
+This Committee's mandate also includes oversight of the Company's policies and programs related to climate change and GHG emissions, social/community matters and stakeholder relations.

-The Company regularly meets with and submits to inspections by the various government regulatory authorities in each of the regions where the Company operates.
-The Company's associated environmental risk management strategy incorporates working with legislators and regulators to ensure that any new or revised policies, legislation or regulations properly reflect a balanced approach to sustainable development.
+The Company regularly engages with and submits to inspections by the various government regulatory authorities in each of the regions where the Company operates.
+The Company's associated environmental risk management strategy incorporates working constructively with legislators and regulators to ensure that any new or revised policies, legislation or regulations properly reflect a balanced approach to sustainable development.
 Specific measures undertaken in response to existing or new legislation include a focus on the Company's energy efficiency, air emissions management, water management and land management to minimize disturbance impacts.
-The Company has processes in place to meet all existing environmental standards and regulations and has included appropriate amounts in its capital expenditure budget to continue to meet current environmental protection requirements.
-In Canada, these requirements apply to all operators in the crude oil and natural gas industry and it is not anticipated that the Company's competitive position within the industry will be adversely affected by changes in applicable legislation.
+The Company has processes in place and is committed to complying with all existing environmental standards and regulations and has included appropriate amounts in its capital expenditure budget to continue to meet current environmental protection requirements.
+In Canada, these requirements apply to all operators in the crude oil and natural gas industry and it is not anticipated that the Company's competitive position within the industry will be adversely affected by changes in applicable legislation; however, there are no assurances that future environmental laws and regulations will not have a material effect on the Company's business, financial condition and results of operations.